 Vaccinations and travel consultations are available to students to make sure students are up to date on recommended vaccines and prepared for travel abroad.

-The Student Health Center offers a Sexual and Reproductive Health Clinic for students interested in assessing their risk for a sexually transmitted infection, and getting tested if needed.
+Student Wellness Services offers a Sexual and Reproductive Health Clinic for students interested in assessing their risk for a sexually transmitted infection, and getting tested if needed.
 Birth control, pregnancy testing and female annual exams are also available.

-We put a strong emphasis on health education, helping students learn how to manage or avoid health problems in the future.
-Every student coming in to the Health Center is asked to complete a detailed health history form, which allows for appropriate health screening.
+We put a strong emphasis on education, helping students learn how to manage or avoid health/mental health problems in the future.
+Every student coming in to Student Wellness Services is asked to complete a detailed health history form, which allows for appropriate screening.

-- Students pay a $70.00 Health and Counseling fee per quarter.
+- Students pay a $92.00 Student Wellness Services fee per quarter.

-- Laboratory charges are billed to the student.
+- Any laboratory charges are billed to the student.